opensearch-project/dashboards-notebooks/notebooks/poc/docs/Zeppelin_ODFE_Storage.md

 ### **Requirement:**

-- Use Zeppelin as a backend service for Kibana Notebooks and store notebooks as ODFE indices
+- Use Zeppelin as a backend service for OpenSearch Dashboards Notebooks and store notebooks as indices
 - Use Zeppelin’s storage adaptor interface and implement a new storage adaptor using Elasticsearch Client

 ### **Design:**